cutie-shell/cutie-project/index.md

 We also offer daily Droidian builds containing a development snapshot of Cutie Shell and the base apps for easy testing.

 [Get Cutie!](/install){: .btn}

+For app developers wishing to develop apps following the project's visual style, we have documentation for qml-module-cutie [here](https://cutie-shell.org/qml-module-cutie/).
+The QML module also is responsible for easy system integration.
+Also, do note that the library and it's API is subject to change any time due to the current development phase.